aws-samples/aws-rosettafold/README.md

 A scientist can create structure prediction jobs using one of the two included Jupyter notebooks. `AWS-RoseTTAFold.ipynb` demonstrates how to submit a single analysis job and view the results. `CASP14-Analysis.ipynb` demonstrates how to submit multiple jobs at once using the CASP14 target list.
 In both of these cases, submitting a sequence for analysis creates two Batch jobs, one for data preparation (using the CPU computing environment) and a second, dependent job for structure prediction (using the GPU computing environment).

 Both the data preparation and structure prediction use the same Docker image for execution.
 This image, based on the public Nvidia CUDA image for Ubuntu 20, includes the v1.1 release of the public [RoseTTAFold repository](https://github.com/RosettaCommons/RoseTTAFold), as well as additional scripts for integrating with AWS services.
 CodeBuild will automatically download this container definition and build the required image during stack creation.
-However, end users can make changes to this image by pushing to the CodeCommit repository included in the stack .
+However, end users can make changes to this image by pushing to the CodeCommit repository included in the stack.
+For example, users could replace the included MSA algorithm ([hhblits](https://github.com/soedinglab/hh-suite)) with an alternative like [MMseqs2](https://github.com/soedinglab/MMseqs2) or replace the RoseTTAFold network with an alternative like AlphaFold 2.

 ## Costs
 This workload costs approximately $217 per month to maintain, plus another $2.56 per job.